JesperGlas/go-pattern-matching/README.md

 # go-pattern-matching
-Exploring pattern matching with Go
+Exploring pattern matching with Go.
+Will explore and compare metrics of various methods of pattern matching.